jferson1089/Project3/readme.md

 **_DO NOT FORK THIS REPOSITORY!_** Create a **new** repository.
 Then, submit your project as an issue to this repo.

+Issue should include:
+ - link to front end repo and front end deployment
+ - link to backend repo and backend deployment

 Your team must turn in something before presentations begin.
 However, you are welcome to continue working on it over the course of SEI and beyond!